Thermadiag/seq/docs/cvector.md

 It turns out I developed a compression algorithm a while back for lossless image compression that worked on small blocks of 16*16 pixels.
 I just had to adjust it to work on flat input and blocks of 256 elements.
 This algorithm relies on well known compression methods: it uses bit packing, delta coding and RLE (whichever is better) on the transposed block.
-All of this is performed using SSE3 (at least), but is faster if SSE4.1 is available, and even faster with AVX2.
+All of this is performed using SSE4.1 (at least), but is faster if AVX2 is available.
 Both compression and decompression run at more or less 2GB/s  on a my laptop (Intel(R) Core(TM) i7-10850H CPU @ 2.70GHz).

 If compared to other compression methods working on transposed input like <a href="https://www.blosc.org/">blosc</a> with <a href="https://github.com/lz4/lz4">LZ4</a>, cvector compression algorithm